J20-Oge/8_week_sql_challenge/Case Study 1 - Danny's Diner/README.md

 -- 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

-## Additional
+## Dashboard
 I assumed that Danny might need a dashboard to help him gain insight on the performance of his business and help him understand his customers better.
 So, I created a simple dashboard in PowerBI that could automatically update at the end of every month.
 To make the most of the dashboard, I will suggest to Danny to collect some more info from members and add more wonderful meals to his menu.

 Here's a quick look